link to the lotus seven club web site LOTUS 7 REGISTER

 ANOTHER FACTORY PHOTOGRAPH - Taken on the Hethel Factory's test track, this picture of a left hand drive car shows light alloy wheels (Dunlop) and a bonnet blister/air intake for the down draught Weber progressive choke carburettor.
 Note also the slope to the rear wings which are different to the flat topped modern Caterham equivilants.

 ENGINE BAY - The Lotus Seven 'S' prototype.
 A Holbay CFR engine with twin Weber 40DCOE2 and a nicely fabricated exhaust manifold.
-120bhp.
+120bhp at 6,200rpm and 110lbs/ft at 5,000rpm was claimed.

 FRONT VIEW - The Lotus Seven 'S' prototype.
 Note: The Dunlop light alloy wheels and the damage to the rear offside wing.